 Conclusion: The Pros and Cons of Hair Restoration

 Deciding which treatment will most benefit you depends on a variety of factors, including your medical background, the type of hair loss you are experiencing, your budget, and the advice of your doctor.
 For best results, contact your medical professional to go over the pros and cons of each treatment and your options for hair restoration surgery or hair transplant surgery, as they relate to your particular case.
 In general, the pros and cons of each treatment can be summarized in the following ways:

 Theradome users have the convenience of a cost-effective, non-invasive, simple in-home treatment without side effects or continual upkeep costs after results are achieved.
 The biggest drawback of the treatment is the long wait period between starting the process and seeing results.
-After a while, many patients begin to lose patience with the ongoing commitment to the treatment and may stop using the helmet on a consistent basis.
+After a while, many patients begin to lose patience with the ongoing commitment to the treatment and may stop using the helmet consistently.
 Without consistency, this program will not be effective.

 As one of the only options for patients with severe hair loss, the pros of PRP treatment are the dramatic results in stimulating hair growth.
 The drawback is that results must be maintained consistently every eight months after the initial process, for an indefinite amount of time.